-MATH 527 Applied linear algebra (3 credits)
+MATH 527 Applied Linear Algebra (3 credits)

 An application-focused approach to linear algebra in a variety of fields.
 Topics include matrices, gaussian elimination, vector spaces, determinants, inner products, orthogonality, least squares solution, eigenvalue problems, Gram-Schmidt process, matrix decomposition/factorization, methods of dimension reduction such as singular value decomposition or principal component analysis, quadratic forms, pseudo-inverses, Markov processes, data/image processing, and other advanced topics pertinent to data analysis.
 (BCF)

-MATH 546 Applied statistics I (3 credits)
+MATH 546 Applied Statistics I (3 credits)

 An introduction to the foundations and applications of statistics.
 Topics include basic concepts of data collection sampling and experimental design, descriptive analysis and graphical displays of data, probability concepts and expectations, normal and binomial distributions, sampling distributions and the Central Limit Theorem, confidence intervals and hypothesis testing, likelihood-based statistics, ANOVA, correlation and simple linear regression.
 (CF)

-MATH 547 Applied statistics II (3 credits)
+MATH 547 Applied Statistics II (3 credits)

 An application-focused approach to regression analysis and related techniques.
 Topics include simple and multiple linear regression, weighted and generalized least squares estimators, polynomial regression, exponential regression, model selection, categorical variables and ANOVA, logistic regression, principal component analysis, time series analysis, and other applications of statistics as relevant.
 Prerequisite: MATH 546 (BCF)

-CPSC 507 Algorithms and data structures (3 credits)
+CPSC 507 Computer Programming (3 credits)

 A problem-solving approach to learning computer programming.
 Topics include variables, data types, conditional statements, loops, arrays, recursion, principles of software engineering, object-oriented programming, data structures, algorithms, and the use of standard libraries available in a variety of programming languages.
 The course will use commercially common programming languages and integrated development environments (IDEs).
 (BG)

-NURS 670 Data analytics and outcomes improvement (3 credits)*
+NURS 670 Data Analytics and Outcomes Improvement (3 credits)*

 This course is designed to provide the DNP student with an opportunity to examine the lifecycle of data and the use of data analytics to measure healthcare delivery and improve patient outcomes.
 Transformation of healthcare outcomes that arise from changes in health care delivery systems will be driven by insights from existing large data sets that optimize clinical, financial, operational, and behavioral perspectives.
 Students will examine the process by which the DNP gains insight from data and the role of analytics in supporting a data-driven healthcare system as a component of healthcare reform.
 Students will explore the application of data to value-based innovation projects that maximize the use of data for quality improvement, cost effective, and sustainable change in healthcare delivery systems.
 The use of the Internet in healthcare settings, ethical and legal issues associated with working with large data sets, and the focus on the individual patient as the center of evidence-based practice in nursing are emphasized. *Note: This course is part of the DNP program, but is also offered for data science students.

-CPSC 529 Database systems (3 credits)
+CPSC 529 Database Systems (3 credits)

 Basic concepts of databases.
 Topics include conceptual data modeling, database design and normalization, and database implementation.
 Use of SQL for data definition, manipulation, and query processing.
 While primary emphasis will be on the relational model and traditional RDBMS, discussion will also include a survey of techniques for handling non-relational data models, massive datasets, and unstructured data, including data warehousing, in-memory databases, NewSQL, NoSQL, and Hadoop.
 (ABG)

-ENWR 517 Professional and technical writing (3 credits)
+ENWR 517 Professional and Technical Writing (3 credits)

-BUAD 546 Project management (3 credits)
+BUAD 546 Project Management (3 credits)

 The course develops the competencies and skills for planning and controlling projects and understanding interpersonal issues that drive successful project outcomes.
 Focusing on the introduction of new products and processes, it examines the project management life cycle, defining project parameters, matrix management challenges, effective project management tools and techniques, and the role of a project manager.
 (CGH)

-DSCI 501 Data mining (3 credits)
+DSCI 501 Data Mining (3 credits)